 Titration Errors

-Titration is a technique in analytical chemistry used to determine the concentration of a known reagent by reacting it with a known volume of a solution of known concentration.
+Titration is a technique in analytical chemistry used to determine the concentration of an unknown solution by reacting it with a known volume of a solution of known concentration (a standard solution).
 However, various factors can introduce errors into the titration process.

 Basic Concepts

-Indicator:* A substance that changes color at the equivalence point.
+Indicator: A substance that changes color (or other observable property) near the equivalence point, signaling the endpoint of the titration.

 Equipment and Techniques